brightsplash/PanopticonGame-BEESEC/README.md

 **Student**

-Mission: Mission: To build 5 block with another player who also gets 5 blocks 3 ability cards: Move 2 data blocks from anywhere in the board to new locations (play on your turn)
+Mission: To build 5 block with another player who also gets 5 blocks 3 ability cards: Move 2 data blocks from anywhere in the board to new locations (play on your turn)

 Power ups